logo

 Conclusion

 Always monitor your baby’s latch, looking for signs of proper feeding, such as flanged lips and rhythmic sucking.
 If you encounter any difficulties or discomfort, don’t hesitate to consult a lactation consultant or doctor for support.
-By prioritising a good latch, new mothers can make breastfeeding smoother and more enjoyable for both themselves and their babies.
+By prioritising a good latch, new mothers can make breastfeeding smoother.

 FAQs